 So how do you make them?
-I use oats, nuts, flaxseeds, dates and peanut butter to make mine.
-Blitz it all together in the food processor and once the mixture is soft enough, make small balls, place in an airtight container in the fridge.
+I use oats, nuts, flaxseeds, dates, and peanut butter to make mine.
+Blitz it all together in the food processor and once the mixture is soft enough, make small balls, place them in an airtight container in the fridge.

 Tips to keep in mind

 - They should be free from processed white sugar

 - They should have protein, healthy fats, and good fiber content

 - Using natural and organic ingredients makes them truly nourishing